silvanm/silvan50/memory-bank/systemPatterns.md

 **Slideshow Data Model:**

 *   Core `Slideshow` class maintains:
-    * List of slides (each with triangles and metadata)
+    * List of slides (each with triangles and metadata, including dominant colors).
-    * List of transitions (each with source, target, and pairings)
+    * List of transitions (each with source, target, and pairings) *in memory*.
-*   Methods for adding slides, creating transitions, and serialization
+*   Methods for adding slides, creating transitions, and serialization.
+*   **Serialization (`to_dict`, `save_slideshow`, `save_slideshow_split`):** When serialized to a dictionary or JSON files (especially the main manifest if split), transition information is nested within each slide object under a `"transitions"` key.
+This key holds a list of transitions *originating from that slide*.
+There is no top-level `"transitions"` array in the output JSON manifest.
-*   Support for both manual transition creation and automatic patterns
+*   Support for both manual transition creation and automatic patterns.
 *   Each transition contains pairings that map source triangles to target triangles
 *   Triangles may include opacity value (1.0 for normal, 0.0 for dummy triangles)